-Edwin Austin Abbey (1852-1911) was born in America, but he spent most of his career in England.
-He loved all things British, particularly the works of William Shakespeare.
-Abbey first visited England in 1878 to research an illustration project.
+Edwin Austin Abbey (1852-1911) was born in the US, but he spent most of his career in England.
+He was very inspired by the works of William Shakespeare.
+Abbey first visited England in 1878 to do research for an illustration project.
 He fell in love with the place and moved there permanently in 1883.
 He had a successful career illustrating dozens of books, including many of Shakespeare’s plays.
 However, he eventually switched to oil painting, possibly due to his friendship with John Singer Sargent and other British and American painters.

 His painting style is clearly related to the Pre-Raphaelites, who numbered among his friends.
 He shared their use of rich colors, love of detail, and medieval settings.
 Many people have observed that his style has a lot in common with theatre productions.
 This is very appropriate for a painter best known for depicting Shakespeare’s tragedies.

 The work shows the title character, attempting to seduce Lady Anne, the widow of the man he’s just murdered.
 The action takes place in the middle of a procession of mourners at her husband’s funeral.
 Richard’s red cloak and central position immediately draw the eye.
 He’s an obviously villainous figure.
-The elaborately-dressed Lady Anne seems keen to get away from him but seems trapped by the procession of mourners behind her.
-These figures, with their black hoods and red-handled spears take on an unfriendly and even threatening tone.
-And two young boys appear near the back of the painting.
-They look a lot like several paintings of the two young princes Richard III is believed to have had killed in order to hold onto his throne.
+The elaborately-dressed Lady Anne seems keen to get away from him but at the same time is trapped by the procession of mourners behind her.
+These figures, with their black hoods and red-handled spears, take on an unfriendly and even threatening tone.
+Two young boys appear near the back of the painting.
+They look a lot like the figures in several paintings of the two young princes Richard III is believed to have had killed in order to hold onto his throne.

-After Abbey’s death, his wife Mary Gertrude worked hard to preserve his legacy.
+After Abbey’s death, his wife Mary Gertrude Abbey worked hard to preserve his legacy.
 First, she arranged for his partially-finished Capital murals to be completed by other artists, including John Singer Sargent.
 (Violet Oakley, another Pennsylvania-born painter/illustrator with many similarities to Abbey, was hired to complete the rest of the project following the success of her own Capital murals.)